cloudmesh-book/book-latex-2018/tutorial/avro.md

 *describe here what is abache Avro.
 Use a technology abstract or write a new one.*

 Avro provides a convenient way to represent complex data structures within a Hadoop MapReduce job.
-Detail is in [Apache Avro 1.8.2 Hadoop MapReduce guide](http://avro.apache.org/docs/1.8.2/mr.html)
+Details about Avro are documented in [Apache Avro 1.8.2 Hadoop MapReduce guide](http://avro.apache.org/docs/1.8.2/mr.html)

 We illustrate using Avro to serialize and deserialize data.
 The main example is borrowed from